LeonisX/yoda-stories-translation-tool/documents/demo.md

 Added hotspot: DROP_QUEST_ITEM [9; 8] enabled: 1; argument: 65535

-It turns out that in this zone you can now find a quest item.
+A quest item can now be found in this zone.

 **Zone 210**: